Kyrgyzstan: A Horse Trek to Song-Kol Lake

-We usually booked our trips in Kyrgyzstan with CBT or Shepard’s Life because they give a large number of profits back to the local communities and they help to encourage sustainable growth of tourism in the country.
+We usually booked our trips in Kyrgyzstan with a local group because they give a large number of profits back to the local communities and they help to encourage sustainable growth of tourism in the country.

 We met with the owner of the office in Kochkor and she quickly helped us arrange the best route for our horse trek.
 We planned on a 3-day trek over the Jalgyz-Karagai pass and down to the beautiful Song-Kol lake.
 She set us up with a guide and three horses that were to meet us the following day.
 We went back to our homestay and packed our bags, excited for our next big adventure.

 The Day Of The Trek

 When we woke up the next morning, the sky was dark.
 Deep, bellowing thunder warned us that today was a risky day to venture into the mountains.
 We tried to ignore the somber weather as we packed our bags and headed outside.